Sylius/Sylius/docs/getting-started-with-sylius/plugin-installation.rst

 Sylius is easy to customize to your business needs, but not all of the customizations you have to do on your own!
 Sylius supports creating plugins, that are the best way to extend its functionality and share these new features with the Community.
-You can already benefit for some plugins developed by us (Sylius Core team) or the Community.
+You can already benefit from some plugins developed by us (Sylius Core team) or the Community.
 All of the plugins officially approved are listed on `our website <https://sylius.com/plugins/>`_, but even more of them can be seen in the Sylius ecosystem.

-To give you a quick overview of how easy-to-use and powerful plugins can be, let’s install a **SyliusCmsPlugin** (developed by **BitBag**), one of the most popular extensions to Sylius.
+To give you a quick overview of how easy-to-use and powerful plugins can be, let’s install the **SyliusCmsPlugin** (developed by **BitBag**), one of the most popular extensions to Sylius.

-Plugin’s installation instruction is widely explained `in plugin's documentation <https://github.com/BitBagCommerce/SyliusCmsPlugin/blob/master/doc/installation.md>`_ and consist of the most standard steps, that you can see in most of Sylius plugins:
+Plugin’s installation instruction is widely explained `in plugin's documentation <https://github.com/BitBagCommerce/SyliusCmsPlugin/blob/master/doc/installation.md>`_ and consists of standard steps, that you can see in most of Sylius plugins:

 - plugin installation with composer